Tags

 Roll out the second disk of pie dough to the roughly same circumference as the first.
 Then grab a ruler and a pastry wheel.
 Since I don’t have a pastry wheel, I use a pizza wheel, or for today’s demonstration purposes, a crinkle cutter.
 A sharp knife works, too.

-Grab the pie out of the refrigerator.
+Grab the favorite cherry pie out of the refrigerator.
 Lay the two longest strips across the center of the pie, intersecting in the middle to form a large cross.

 Fold half of the bottom strip back from under the perpendicular upper strip, and lay another strip parallel to that upper strip (about 1/4 inch apart.)